jeffwongqy/Fake-News-Detection-Using-Transformer-Based-DL/README.md

 - A sigmoid output layer produces the final probability of the binary classification (FAKE or TRUE).

 This architecture leverages the strengths of recurrent neural networks, attention mechanisms, and convolutional layers to improve fake news detection performance.

+The model is compiled using:
+- Adam optimizer with a low learning rate of 1e-5 to ensure stable convergence.
+- Binary Cross-Entropy loss function, suitable for a binary classification problem.
+- Accuracy as the primary evaluation metric.

+ADD ARCHITECTURE IMAGE

+# Stratified K-Fold Cross-Validation
+To ensure robustness and reduce bias due to class imbalance, 5-fold stratified k-fold cross-validation is employed:
+- The training data is split into 5 folds while preserving class distribution.
+- In each fold, four folds are used for training and one fold is used for validation.
+- The model is trained for 10 epochs with a batch size of 256 in each fold.
+- Validation accuracy is recorded after each fold.

+At the end